Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Abstract

 \section{Abstract}

 Atomic Fermi gases provide an ideal platform for studying the pairing and superfluid physics, using a Feshbach resonance between closed channel molecular states and open channel scattering states.
 Of particular interest is the strongly interacting regime.
-We show that the closed-channel fraction $Z$ provides an effective probe for the important many-body interacting effects, especially through its density dependence, which is absent from two-body theoretical predictions.
-Here we measure $Z$ as a function of interaction strength and the Fermi temperature $T_F$ in a trapped $^6$Li superfluid throughout the entire BCS--BEC crossover.
-Away from the deep BEC regime, the fraction $Z$ is sensitive to $T_F$.
-In particular, our data show $Z \propto T_F^{\alpha}$ with $\alpha=1/2$ at unitarity, in quantitative agreement with calculations of a two-channel pairing fluctuation theory, and $\alpha$ increases rapidly into the BCS regime, reflecting many-body interaction effects as predicted.
+We show that the closed-channel fraction $Z_{cc}$ provides an effective probe for the important many-body interacting effects, especially through its density dependence, which is absent from two-body theoretical predictions.
+Here we measure $Z_{cc}$ as a function of interaction strength and the Fermi temperature $T_\text{F}$ in a trapped $^6$Li superfluid throughout the entire BCS--BEC crossover, in quantitative agreement with theory when important thermal contributions outside the superfluid core are taken into account.
+Away from the deep BEC regime, the fraction $Z_{cc}$ is sensitive to $T_\text{F}$.
+In particular, our data show $Z_{cc} \propto T_\text{F}^{\alpha}$ with $\alpha=1/2$ at unitarity, in quantitative agreement with calculations of a two-channel pairing fluctuation theory, and $\alpha$ increases rapidly into the BCS regime, reflecting many-body interaction effects as predicted.